-The hot top section of this case is equipped with T-8 lights and the refrigerated base section is equipped with LED luminaries.
-They feature specially designed light reflectors in the cornice to improve the illumination of products.
-The T-8 electronic ballasts and the LED power supplies operate both the cornice and shelf lights and are located above the cornice reflectors.
+Hillphoenix hot cases are equipped with T-8 lights and feature specially designed light reflectors in the cornice to improve the illumination of products.
+The T-8 electronic ballasts operate both the cornice and shelf lights, and are located above the cornice reflectors.